 An IMC calls this function to give a message to the TNCC for delivery.
 The message is contained in the buffer referenced by the message parameter and contains the number of octets (bytes) indicated by the messageLength parameter.
 If the value of the messageLength parameter is zero (0), the message parameter may be NULL with platform bindings that have such a value.
 The type of the message is indicated by the messageType parameter.
-The imcID parameter MUST contain the value provided to TNC_IMC_Initialize and the connectionID parameter MUST contain a valid network connection ID.
+In the imcID parameter, the IMC MUST pass the value provided to TNC_IMC_Initialize.
+In the connectionID parameter, the IMC MUST pass a valid network connection ID.
 TNCCs MAY check these values to make sure they are valid and return an error if not, but TNCCs are not required to make these checks.